-Process ID SUP.1 Process ID SUP.1 Process Name Quality assurance SUP.1.BP2: Develop and maintain an organisation structure which ensures that quality assurance is carried out and Process Purpose The purpose of the Quality assurance process is to provide independent assurance that work products and processes comply with predefined provisions and plans. report independentely.
+1 Process ID SUP.1 Process ID SUP.1 Process Name Quality assurance SUP.1.BP2: Develop and maintain an organisation structure which ensures that quality assurance is carried out and Process Purpose The purpose of the Quality assurance process is to provide independent assurance that work products and processes comply with predefined provisions and plans. report independentely.
 Quality assurance team members are not directly responsible to the project organisation - they work independently from it.
-[Outcome 2] Process Outcomes As a result of successful implementation of this process: 5 Process SUP.1.BP3: Develop and implement a plan for project quality assurance based on a quality assurance strategy.
+[Outcome 2] Process Outcomes As a result of successful implementation of this process: 5 Process SJP.1.BP3: Develop and implement a plan for project quality assurance based on a quality assurance strategy.
 [Outcome 3] Categories SUP=Support) NOTE 2: Quality assurance plan may contain quality assurance activities, a schedule of activities, assigned responsibilities, resources required, guidelines and quality standards for quality assurance is performed independent of the activity or project being performed; requirement, design, coding and testing work products. evidence of quality assurance is produced and maintained; SUP.1.BP4: Maintain evidence of quality assurance.
 Define and maintain the records that demonstrate that planned quality assurance activities have been implemented.
 [Outcome 3] 4) adherence of products, processes and activities to agreed requirements are verified, documented, and communicated to the relevant parties; SUP.1.BP5: Assure quality of work products.
 Carry out the activities according to the quality assurance plan to ensure that the work products meet the quality requirements.
-[Outcome 4] 5) problems and/or non-conformance with agreement requirements are identified, recorded, communicated to the relevant parties, tracked and resolved; and NOTE 3: Product quality assurance activities may include reviews, audits, problem analysis, reports and lessons learned that improve the work products for further use.
-N u quality assurance has the independence and authority to escalate problems to appropriate levels of management.
-NOTE 4: Non conformances detected in work products may be entered into the problem resolution management process (SUP.9) to document, analyze, resolve, track to closure and prevent the NOTE 1: Quality assurance should be coordinated with, and make use of, the results of other supporting processes such as verification, validation, joint review, audit and problem management. supersolution states activities.
-Supersolution supersoluti NOTE 2: Verification and validation may be subject to quality assurance. of the project [Outcome 4] NOTE 3: Independent quality assurance should be established as a separate functional role within an organization.
-NOTE 5: Problems detected in the process definition or implementation should be entered into the process improvement process (PIM.3) to describe, record, analyze, resolve, track to closure and prevent the problems.
-Base Practices SUP.1.BP1 : Develop project quality assurance strategy.
+[Outcome 4] 5) problems and/or non-conformance with agreement requirements are identified, recorded, communicated to the relevant parties, tracked and resolved; and NOTE 3: Product quality assurance activities may include reviews, audits, problem analysis, reports and lessons learned that improve the work products for further use. quality assurance has the independence and authority to escalate problems to appropriate levels of management.
+NOTE 4: Non conformances detected in work products may be entered into the problem resolution management process (SUP.9) to document, analyze, resolve, track to closure and prevent the problems.
+NOTE 1: Quality assurance should be coordinated with, and make use of, the results of other supporting processes such as verification, validation, joint review, audit and problem management.
+SUP.1.BP6: Assure quality of process activities.
+Carry out the activities according to the quality assurance plan to ensure assurance that the processes meet the defined requirements NOTE 2: Verification and validation may be subject to quality assurance. of the project [Outcome 4] NOTE 5: Problems detected in the process definition or imple- NOTE 3: Independent quality assurance should be established as a separate functional role within an organization. mentation should be entered into the process improvement process (PIM.3) to describe, record, analyze, resolve, track to closure and prevent the problems.
+Base Practices SUP.1.BP1: Develop project quality assurance strategy.
 A project level strategy for conducting quality assurance is developed.
 This strategy is consistent with the organisational quality management strategy.
 [Outcome 1] NOTE 6: Process quality assurance activities may include process assessments and audits, problem analysis, regular check of methods, tools, documents and the adherence to defined processes, reports and lessons learned that improve processes for future projects.
 NOTE 1: The quality assurance process may be co-ordinated with the related SUP.2 Verification, SUP.4 Joint Review, Validation and Audit processes. lasari